OpenID Connect (OIDC) and OAuth2 client and filters

 OidcClient will discover that the token endpoint URL is http://localhost:8180/auth/realms/quarkus/protocol/openid-connect/tokens.

-Alternatively, if the discovery endpoint is unavailable or you want to save on the discovery endpoint round-trip, you can disable the discovery and configure the token endpoint address with a relative path value.
-For example:
+Alternatively, if the discovery endpoint is unavailable or you want to avoid an extra round-trip to it, you can disable discovery and configure the token endpoint address with a relative path.

 quarkus.oidc-client.auth-server-url=http://localhost:8180/auth/realms/quarkus